Understanding Design Language Systems: Examples From Design Systems!

 Growth of Organizations with the Help of Design Language System

-Here are a few practical examples of large design systems and how they have done the thing in the right way:
+Here are a few practical examples of large design systems and how they have done things in the right way :

 Atlassian’s Design System

-It’s a peppy design system that is all about using personality to connect tools with people and make bold statements.
+It is a peppy design system all about using personality to connect tools with people and boldly make statements.
 Various secondary brand palette color names have been included, such as dragon’s blood, hairy fairy, cheesy blasters, and more.
 The essence of this DLS is that they are optimistic and focused on being more of a human than choosing the humorous path.

 Shopify Design System